binaryphile/y2s/README.md

     hash[myarray.1]="one"

-Notice that the scalar values are available via the keys which specify their full paths (although this is not the recommended method, see below):
+Notice that the scalar values are available via the keys which specify their full paths (although this is not the recommended usage pattern, instead see below):

     $ echo "${hash[myarray.0]}"
     zero

 The non-scalar values are still stored as strings, however they are serialized as the right-hand side of an assignment statement.
-For example, this is not the recommended way of accessing such values, but you could do this:
+For example, you could do this (again, not the recommended usage pattern):

     $ eval "array=${hash[myarray]}"
     $ echo "${array[0]}"